cassmastern/lers-sandbox/docs/index.md

 # Home

 Welcome to Ler's Demo Site!

-Its purpose is multifold:
+The site's purpose is multifold:

 - to brush up my knowledge of Amazon, GCP and Azure cloud platforms
 - to concoct a quick technical documentation site for demo purposes (*see* details in [What's in Here?](whatsinhere.md))